benidevo/benidevo/README.md

 I'm a backend engineer specializing in distributed systems, microservices, and infrastructure development.
 I build scalable and resilient systems that power modern applications.

-- 🔭 Working with Go, Java, and Python for enterprise-level solutions
+- 🔭 Working with Go, Java, and Python for enterprise-level solutions.
-- 🌱 Passionate about system design, infrastructure as code, and event-driven architectures
+- 🌱 Passionate about system design, infrastructure as code, and event-driven architectures.
-- 💡 I enjoy solving complex problems with elegant, maintainable solutions
+- 💡 I enjoy solving complex problems.

 ## 🛠️ Tech Stack